elementary-Inc/blog/_posts/2021/2021-11-30-elementary-os-6-odin-updates-november-2021.md

 ### Dialogs

 Not content to stop with the <kbd>Alt</kbd><kbd>Tab</kbd> quick window switcher, we also refreshed the interaction design of dialogs in elementary OS.
 First, you'll notice dialogs animate in from above on top of their parent window instead of shooting out from within their parent window.
 This helps reinforce that dialogs are a more transient interaction.
-We also dim the parent windows behind blocking modal dialogs to make it more clear which window it belongs to, and that the dialog has to be dealt with before proceeding.
+We also dim the parent windows behind blocking modal dialogs to make it more clear which window it belongs to, and that the dialog needs to be addressed before proceeding.

 <figure class="card" markdown="1">
 ![Dialogs](/images/{{ page.slug }}/dialogs.gif)